awpala/my-omscs-notes/cs-6515/04-graph-algorithms.md

 Furthermore, with respect to the resulting directed acyclic meta-graph of these strongly connected components (SCCs), the corresponding topological ordering in the meta-graph of the reverse graph is effectively "reversed," i.e., from "last"/"right-most" to "first"/"left-most."
 Correspondingly, a ***source*** strongly connected component (SCC) in graph $G$ is now a ***sink*** strongly connected component (SCC) in graph $G^{R}$ ; and similarly a ***sink*** strongly connected component (SCC) in graph $G$ is now a ***source*** strongly connected component (SCC) in graph $G^{R}$ .

 Now, returning to the original problem at hand, how do we find vertex $w$ residing in a *sink* strongly connected component (SCC) with respect to directed graph $G$ ?
-If we take the directed graph $G$ as the input, we can construct reverse directed graph $G^{R}$ from it, and then take the vertex with the *highest* postorder number in the latter, which is guaranteed to be a *source* strongly connected component (SCC) in directed graph $G^{R}$ , but then also correspondingly/complementarily a *sink* strongly component in the original directed graph $G$ itself.
+If we take the directed graph $G$ as the input, we can construct reverse directed graph $G^{R}$ from it, and then take the vertex with the *highest* postorder number in the latter, which is guaranteed to be a *source* strongly connected component (SCC) in directed graph $G^{R}$ , but then also correspondingly/complementarily a *sink* strongly connected component (SCC) in the original directed graph $G$ itself.
 Therefore, this constitutes the desired algorithm in question accordingly: We have now successfully identified the sink strongly connected component (SCC) in directed graph $G$ (i.e., in intended topological ordering)!

 #### 20. Example